|

 do you mean by that?

 You are dreaming of Eowyn.
-Of her double.
+Or of her double.
 You

-His double had suddenly gestured for silence.
+His double suddenly gestured for silence.
 Two riders,

-Legolas pulled his bow from its strap and nocked an arrow; a
+he whispered, pulling his bow from its strap and nocking an arrow;

-split-second behind him, his double did the same.
-They sat, side-by-side,
+a split-second later, his double did the same.

-astride their horses, staring intently through the red-dappled
+They sat, side-by-side, astride their horses, staring intently

-Moments later, his own bow at the ready, a familiar figure emerged
+Moments later, his own bow at the ready, a very familiar figure

-from the trees, leading a magnificent black stallion bearing an
+emerged from the trees, leading a magnificent black stallion bearing

 He lowered his bow and dropped lightly to the ground.
 What